-The scam emails, title/subject "Payment Schedule", claim to have suggested payment dates attached to them.
-Recipients are asked to review the attachment.
-However, instead of containing the aforementioned schedule, the attached document ("USD_ Payment Schedule.xls"; filename may vary) is designed to initiate LokiBot's infection chain.
-In other words, upon opening (specifically, after malicious macro commands are enabled) - download/installation of the malicious program is triggered.
+The scam emails with title/subject "Payment Schedule" claim to have suggested payment dates attached to them.
+Recipients are asked to review the attachment, however, rather than containing the aforementioned schedule, the attached document ("USD_ Payment Schedule.xls" - the filename may vary) is designed to initiate LokiBot's infection chain.
+I.e., upon opening (specifically, after malicious macro commands are enabled), download/installation of the malicious program is triggered.

-The LokiBot trojan targets Windows OSs (Operating Systems) and Android OSs.
-The primary functionality of this malware is stealing a variety of sensitive information.
+The LokiBot Trojan targets Windows OSs (Operating Systems) and Android OSs.
+The primary function of this malware is to steal a variety of sensitive information.
 It can extract stored account log-in credentials (IDs, usernames, and passwords) from browsers and other applications.
-Another feature of LokiBot is keylogging.
-In other words, it can record key strokes; thereby endangering the privacy of typed information.
+Another feature of LokiBot is keylogging - it can record key strokes, thereby endangering the privacy of typed information.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|